Bengejd/NOLS/.github/NOLS-EXAMPLE.md

   margin-left: 20px;
 }
 ```
 Now this looks quite nice on the iPhone X. It looks exactly how we want it to.
-But if we change the device to one of a different viewport, we don't get the same results. :sweat:
+But if we change the device to one that has a different viewport, we don't get the same results. :sweat:
 <br><br>